JXY66/MASAN/README.md

 # MASAN

 ## Overview
 Aiming at the problems of the high computational complexity of self-attention and unable to accurately measure the importance of items in the existing session-based recommendation methods combined with self-attention,a multi-interest aware adaptive self-attention network model is proposed for session-based recommendation.
-The overall framework of LightSANs is depicted bellow.
+The overall framework of MASAN is depicted bellow.

 <img src="https://github.com/JXY66/MASAN/assets/104990190/2e56cbba-bd63-429b-82c3-9dbfbd10b9f2" width = "500px" align=center />